Site icon Bia review

 5.3 Understand the Risks

-Be aware of the risks associated with using Fastboot, such as voiding warranties or bricking the device.
-Proceed with caution and ensure you understand the consequences of each action.
+The knowledge of the risks that can be associated with Fastboot includes voiding warranties or bricking possible devices.
+Therefore, it must be used with caution and consideration to understand the outcomes of every possible action.

 6. Fastboot vs. Recovery Mode